Ratecard/docs/docs/changelogs/documentation.md

 The format is partially based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), but will not follow semantic versioning as it will list the changes made to the documentation on the date thereof.

+## 2021-02-26
+### Changed
+- Updated the feedback model and examples to match changes made to the API.

+### Fixed
+- Feedback for message examples showing as null instead of the possible object.

 ## 2021-02-24
 ### Added
 - More information regarding the [outbound webhook subscriptions](../webhooks/outbound/subscriptions.md)